 The above fixed reductions are in addition to any other reductions for contributory negligence.

 The injured person (in the case of someone 16 years or older) is technically responsible for treatment expenses incurred prior to claims being settled.
 While Allianz has no legal obligation to pay accounts progressively, it does so on behalf of MAC, providing certain conditions are met.
-It is advisable to enquire about the cost of treatment and eligibility for progress payments before agreeing to treatment.
+It is advisable to enquire about the cost of treatment and eligibility for progressive payments before agreeing to treatment.

 Allianz considers making progressive payments on treatment accounts on a case by case basis.